CiscoCXSecurity/bbqsql/README.md

     sudo pip install bbqsql

 If that doesn't work for you, you can install from source.
-The tool requires `gevent`,`requests`, and `grequests`.
+The tool requires `gevent`,`requests`.

 ## BBQSQL Options ##